Start9Labs/bitcoind-startos/docs/integrations/bisq/guide.md

 # Bisq Setup Guide

+Note:  You must have "Bloom Filters" set to "Enabled" in your Bitcoin Core service on Embassy.

 1. Open Bisq and select "Settings" from the menu at the top

     ![Bisq Settings](./assets/bisq0.png "Click Settings from top menu")